pjung86/otp-microservices-pjung/README.md

 <!-- CONTRIBUTING -->
 ## Contributing
-This project was made by four Codecool student: Péter Jung
+This project was made by Codecool student: Péter Jung

 <!-- CONTACT -->
 ## Contact